jmbl1685/aws-lambda-typescript/README.md

 # aws-lambda-typescript

-AWS lambda wiht Typescript + Serverless Framework
+AWS lambda with Typescript + Serverless Framework

   - To run local